 The vineyard overlooks the pretty hilltop village of Cairanne, with a selection of wonderful old bush vines, on well drained argilo-calcaire slopes, basking in the Provençale sunshine.
 These produce small yields of concentrated wine with complex flavours.

-We have just tried the latest vintages and two particular wines stand out as fantastic value for money.
-Both these wines have won a number of prestigious awards and in particular obtained Gold medals at Romancing the Rhônes Shootout in California in 2014.
+We have just tried the latest vintages and three particular wines stand out as fantastic value for money.
+The two village wines have won a number of prestigious awards in the past.

-We are offering a mixed six bottle case of these lovely two wines :
+We are offering a mixed six bottle case with two bottles of each:

 This is made from mainly Grenache with some Syrah from six of the adjacent villages, mainly Cairanne, Sablet and Séguret.
 The wine is mostly unoaked but 12% is barrel-aged, which is added to the final blend.